 Credit: Natalie Kafader

 If you want a trail running shoe that prioritizes underfoot cushion for protection, we enthusiastically recommend a few of Hoka's offerings.
-The Challenger 7 and Speedgoat 6 are divergent in the types of runners and terrain they best serve, but they all have one thing in common — thick, highly protective underfoot stacks, neither of which have rock plates.
+The Challenger 7 and Hoka Speedgoat 6 are divergent in the types of runners and terrain they best serve, but they all have one thing in common — thick, highly protective underfoot stacks, neither of which has a rock plate.

 The stack height of the Challenger allows for great underfoot protection, but in a soft, springy type of way.